DIGITALLNature/DigitallRegistrationPower/README.md

 For plug-ins (derived from IPlugin):

 ### CustomApiRegistration
-For custom apis, parameter here is the messagename of the custom api.
+For custom apis, parameter here is the message name of the custom api.

 ```csharp
 using dgt.registration;